 For you, it’s annoying because that’s where the two of you are supposed to enjoy dinner.
 Yet, every day like clockwork, they dump their papers on the table.
 Usually, you are super annoyed and offended by their clear defiance of your wishes, but before you allow resentment to take root over papers on the table, stop and think about things from their point of view.

 Maybe the kitchen table was the place to keep papers growing up?
 Maybe that’s how they ensure they stay on top of their responsibilities.

 Before the little things become big things, here are 3 strategies to keep your partner communication channels open and flowing in a positive direction.

 This applies to any situation where you may become annoyed by something your partner does, not realizing their mode of thinking is different from yours.
 Before passing judgment on them, allow yourself to be objective.
 And, instead of pushing your views, ask why they do the behaviors that they do.
 You will find out that maybe they have some reservations about how you do certain things too.
 This is the beginning of healthy relationship communication and dialogue.

 When it comes to communication, everyone’s style is different.
 The better you can tailor your communication to your partner, the better you can meet your goals.
-Remember, it isn’t about being bull headed until you get what you want.
-There are less stressful ways to get what you want that’s harmonious for the both of you.
+Remember, it isn’t about being bull-headed until you get what you want.
+There are less stressful ways to get what you want that are harmonious for the both of you.

 Next, see if there are any other ways to achieve the outcome you want to achieve.